06-07 - 06-18 ACRE Approved Basic Community Employment (CE) Certificate Training

 Training Facilitator: Corey Smith is a Senior Consultant with the nationally renowned subject matter experts Griffin-Hammis Associates, Inc. Corey provides training and technical assistance on Customized Employment (CE), Supported Employment, braided funding, building social capital for people with disabilities and their families all over the country.
 Projects include the development of Customized Employment services in both metropolitan and rural communities that includes working with funders and universities on best practices strategies.
 Corey brings many years of experience in direct services, administration, organizational transformation, and development for organizations providing employment services.

 - 9:00 am - 1:00 pm

 - Zoom Meeting Webinar

-- A 48-hour cancellation notice for refund is required.
+- A cancellation notice is required two business days in advance for a refund.
 To request a cancellation, please send your request to email@example.com.
 This payment is not deductible as a charitable contribution but may be deducted as a business expense.
 Please provide notice of accommodations needed two weeks in advance.

 - Courses have individual attendance requirements to receive a certificate.
 Please inquire with the trainer before missing any classes.